Augustin97/hello-world/README.md

-# hello-world
+# sql-srs
-Just another repository

 Hi

-Augustin here, I like python and Machine Learning.
-Curently trying to learn Golang.
+Augustin here, this is a streamlit app demo to practice sql.
+And maybe more to come.